 Documents in on, or after, April 1st can be extended by us but we will only file the extension and not calculate any estimated tax due.
 This could result in penalties and interest to you for any underpayment.

 Our Team

-aylor 8930 SW Hall Blvd Ste 120 Portland OR 97223 Portland OR 97223 Telephone: (971) 713-2206 Web: www.taylorcorder.com www.taxguideonline.com/taylorcorder
+8930 SW Hall Blvd Ste 120

+Portland, Oregon 97223

+Telephone: 971-713-2209

+Web: www.taylorcorder.com